-New Zealand's Ministry for Primary Industries employees fisheries scientists to oversee the collection and analyses of scientific information to inform fisheries management and conservation decisions.
+Fisheries New Zealand employees fisheries scientists to oversee the collection and analyses of scientific information to inform fisheries management and conservation decisions.

 Regular stock assessments are undertaken to estimate fishery stock size and numbers.
 Scientific studies are also used to assess the biology of fish.
 From these, scientists can estimate future stock sizes under different commercial catch limits, analyse whether they are within sustainable limits, and inform the Minister to allocate catch accordingly.